APogue/APogue.github.io/projects/codebook.md

   Language tone used by administration
   → `conciliatory`, `neutral`, `condemnation`, `dismissive`
   - `conciliatory`→ Emphasizes understanding, healing, or shared community values
-  - `neutral`→ Procedural, factual, or non-emotive
+  - `neutral`→ Relies on procedural or factual language without overt emotional or moral framing
   - `dismissive`→ Uses vague or generic language that fails to address specific incidents, behaviors, or groups, even when details are available or of public concern
   - `condemnation`→ Denunciation of behavior framed as morally wrong or violating core values
   - `combination` → Combination of the above